 2: This activityAn activity is any part of a lesson which involves students … More can be made to involve vocabulary from any lexical set, although there will need to be 32 options.
 If students have sufficient vocabulary they could come up with their own set.

 The list of minimal pairs used in this game can very easily be used to play bingo.

-As this is largely a receptive activity, it is students will need productive pronunciation practice afterwards.
+As this is largely a receptive activityAn activity is any part of a lesson which involves students … More, it is students will need productive pronunciation practice afterwards.
 This can be done by challenging students to make sentences with the words so that they can play a number of games such as broken telephone/Chinese whispers.

 Example Minimal Pairs with /b/ and /p/:

 bin, pin, Ben, pen, ball, Paul, (James) Bond, pond, Bill, pill, bark, park, bull, pull, boy, poi, beach, peach, black, plaque, bad, pad, bile, pile, breach, preach, blume, plume, bray, pray, brawn, prawn